Table of Contents

 Reinstate the Loan

 If you’ve missed one or more payments, the best option is pay all of the missed payments and all applicable late fees at once.
 This is called “reinstating the loan” or “curing the default.”
-Your loan agreement may or may not include provisions for reinstatement, but California law protects your right to reinstate the loan even after repossession, until the property is sold or otherwise disposed of.
+Your loan agreement may or may not include provisions for reinstatement, but California law generally provides a right to reinstate even after repossession, as long as you act within the reinstatement period (typically at least 15 days after the lender’s Notice of Intent to Dispose).
 If you falsified information on your loan agreement, hid the car, used it to commit a crime, damaged the vehicle, or threatened violence against the repossession agent, you lose the right to reinstate the loan.
 In addition, you can only reinstate a loan once every 12 months and a maximum of twice over the course of the loan.

 Contact Your Lender